adamrangwala/act-math-practice-web/act-math-mern-app/README.md

 This project is a full-stack, production-ready MVP of an ACT Math Practice web application.
 The core feature is a spaced repetition learning system to help students practice and master ACT math questions efficiently.

+## Features

+-   **Spaced Repetition Algorithm:** The app intelligently schedules questions based on your performance to maximize long-term retention.
+-   **Priority Matrix:** A unique visualization that plots your accuracy against your average time for each subcategory, helping you instantly identify your biggest areas for improvement.
+-   **Engaging Session Summary:** Get immediate, Duolingo-style feedback after each session with a clear breakdown of your performance on each question.
+-   **Practice More:** Never run out of questions.
+After your daily session, you can keep practicing with a fresh set of random problems to sharpen your skills.

 ## Tech Stack

 -   **Frontend:** React (Vite), TypeScript, Bootstrap 5